I spent 4 hours today having dental work done, and the entire right side of my face is still numb.

 So this year, since I found myself joyously not alone and/or quite possibly drunk on this most hallowed day, I decided to make a special meal for the sweet man who dared to date me.
 Surf and turf is a great happy medium when you can't quite decide what to serve, and the options are endless.

-A Valentine's menu
+A Valentine's menu for sexy boyfriend:

 -Crabcake stuffed portabello mushrooms